dphfox/Fusion/docs/api-reference/animation/spring.md

 Instantaneously moves the spring to a new position.
 This does not affect the velocity of the spring.

-If the given value doesn't have the same type as the spring's current value, an error will be thrown.
+If the given value doesn't have the same type as the spring's current value, the position will snap instantly to the new value.

 ```Lua
 (newPosition: T) -> ()